CZERTAINLY/CZERTAINLY-Documentation/docs/12-connectors/05-description/25-authority-provider-v2.md

-# V2 Authority Provider
+# Authority Provider v2

 ## Overview

-Authority Providers are the implementations of the `Authority Provider` interface.
-The Authority Provider interface is used to manage the certificate authority.
-The Authority Provider acts as an interface between CZERTAINLY `Core` and the certificate authority providing the following functionalities:
+Authority Provider v2 interface is used to manage operations with certificates issued by certification authority.
+The Authority Provider v2 acts as an interface between the `Core` and the certification authority providing the following management functions:

-1. Issue certificates
+1. Issue
-2. Revoke certificates
+2. Renew
-3. Renew certificates
+3. Revoke

 ## How it works

-Authority Provider `Connector` provides the ability to communicate with the certificate authorities.
-Based on the CA the `Connector` connects with, it communicates with the CA using the appropriate protocol and enables the certificate management.
+Authority Provider v2 provides the ability to communicate with different types and technologies of certification authorities.

 ## Provider objects

-The `Authority Provider` is managing `Authority` objects.
-For more information, refer to [`Authority`](../../concept-design/core-components/authority).
+[`Authority`](../../concept-design/core-components/authority) objects are managed in the platform through the Authority Provider v2 implementation.

 ## Processes

-This section of the document explains the list of processes involved in managing the certificates on the platform using the `Authority Providers`.
+The following processes are associated with the Authority Provider v2 and management of the `Authority` objects.

 ## `Authority` Instance Management